pluff/pluff.github.io/source/_posts/2013-09-08-another-git-branching-model.markdown

 of naming convention.
 We name branches according to tracker issue numbers (ie: ```12345```).
 Lets call these branches "feature branches"
 3. No changes here.
 Every feature branch is a workplace.
 Code can be unstable or incomplete here.
-4. We open pull request only when feature developer thinks he's done with the feature.
+4. We open pull request only when feature developer thinks he is done with the feature.
 Don't be afraid and write descriptive PR titles.
 Most of code discussions are done via IM or verbally.
 After PR have been created CI server runs tests on a feature branch, other developers review and comment the code, QA team verifies the ticket.